wuzhenyusjtu/LPCVC20-VideoTextSpotting/lpcv_fots/README.md

 ```

-## Train Rejector

-After we finetune the pruned model, we train rejector for early exit.
-Our thought is that it is much easier to answer whether there is text in one frame comparing to answer where is the text.
-We add two conv layers and one fully connected layer after block 2 of Resnet as rejector.
-Details can be found in ```train_rejector.py``` and ```model_q.py```

-1. Dataset

-    We run the exported pruned model on the Sample Dataset.
-If one image's predicted result is None, we set the label for this image as 0, otherwise set its label as.
-More information please check ```train_rejector```.

-2. Train rejector

-    We freeze the original weights and only train the rejector.
-Run the command:

-    ```sh
-    python3 train_rejector.py --rejector-folder /path/to/rejector/dataset --save-dir /path/to/save/dir \
-    --epochs 6 --pretrain-model /path/to/export/pruned/model
-    ```

 ## Quantize Model

 After we finetuned, pruned fots model, the final step is to quantize it.
 For quantization details, please check ```quantize_model.py```.
 Run the command: